sanity-io/client/README.md

 const client = createClient({
   // ...base config options
   stega: {
-    // If you use Vercel Visual Editing then it makes sense to always enable it on Preview deployments
+    // If you use Vercel Visual Editing, we recommend enabling it for Preview deployments
     enabled: process.env.VERCEL_ENV === 'preview',
-    // Required: Set it to relative or absolute URL of your Sanity Studio
+    // Required: Set it to the relative or absolute URL of your Sanity Studio instance
     studioUrl: '/studio', // or 'https://your-project-name.sanity.studio'
-    // For resolving Cross Dataset References you can pass a function returning a URL
+    // To resolve Cross Dataset References, pass a function returning a URL
     studioUrl: (sourceDocument: ContentSourceMapDocument | ContentSourceMapRemoteDocument) => {
-      // If `sourceDocument` has a projectId and dataset, then it's a Cross Dataset Reference if (source._projectId && source._dataset) {
+      // If `sourceDocument` has a projectId and a dataset, then it's a Cross Dataset Reference if (source._projectId && source._dataset) {
         return 'https://acme-global.sanity.studio'
       }
       return 'https://acme-store.sanity.studio'
     },
     // If your Studio has Workspaces: https://www.sanity.io/docs/workspaces
-    // And your Cross Dataset References are available in a workspace then you can return an object to let the client setup the URL
+    // and if your Cross Dataset References are available in a workspace, you can return an object to let the client set up the URL
     studioUrl: (sourceDocument) => {
       // This organization has a single studio with everything organized in workspaces const baseUrl = 'https://acme.sanity.studio'
-      // If `sourceDocument` has a projectId and dataset, then it's a Cross Dataset Reference if (source._projectId && source._dataset) {
+      // If `sourceDocument` has a projectId and a dataset, then it's a Cross Dataset Reference if (source._projectId && source._dataset) {
         return {baseUrl, workspace: 'global'}
       }
       return {baseUrl, workspace: 'store'}
     },

-    // Optional, control what fields have stega payloads
+    // Optional, to control which fields have stega payloads
     filter: (props) => {
       const {resultPath, sourcePath, sourceDocument, value} = props if (sourcePath[0] === 'externalurl') {
         return false
       }
-      // The default behavior is packaged into `filterDefault`, allowing you enable encoding fields that are skipped by default return props.filterDefault(props)
+      // The default behavior is packaged into `filterDefault`, allowing you to enable encoding fields that are skipped by default return props.filterDefault(props)
     },

-    // Optional, logs what's encoded and what isn't
+    // Optional, to log what's encoded and what isn't
     // logger: console,
   },
 })